 Billing Medicare or Medicaid individually is confusing enough, but when you put them together, the complexities expand exponentially.
 For example, it is essential that you bill the correct plan first, and know which of your normal processes, like collecting copays, can actually send up alarm bells for federal and state auditors.

-Fortunately, legal expert Heidi Kocher, JD, can help.
-Heidi is presenting a 60-minute online training that will walk you through each step of how you can comply with these confusing dual-eligible regulations.
+Fortunately, legal expert Owen Dahl, LFACHE, CHBC, LSSMBB, can help.
+Owen is presenting a 60-minute online training that will walk you through each step of how you can comply with these confusing dual-eligible regulations.
 This training will focus on what practices like yours need to know to avoid running afoul of the laws surrounding these complex state and federal regulations.

 - Correctly determine primary coverage (Medicare vs Medicaid), every time